 Carriers won’t haul just anything, and without a feedback loop, you don’t always know why.
-When a carrier looks at a load, they are looking for signs of a good business deal and that they are being paid respectfully.
-And without the proper elements advertising to carriers, your load could sit for months.
+When a carrier views a load, they are looking for signs of a good business deal and that they are being paid respectfully.
+And without the proper elements advertising to car hauling businesses, your load could sit for months.
 We put together the following list to help you get your loads moved.

 You probably could have guessed it – price is #1, but not just for the obvious reasons.
 Price is a driving factor for any carrier to ensure they are getting paid fairly for their work, but also, price plays a part in the rest of this list to getting your loads moved faster.